Black-Box Detection of Language Model Watermarks: Related Work

 \section{Related Work}

-\paragraph{Language model watermarking} Besides the approaches by \citep{unbiased,kgw,stanford} introduced above, there are various methods building on similar ideas. \citet{semstamp, seminv, semamark} all apply variations of \citep{kgw} on semantic information, while \citet{learnability} aims to distill a new model from the output of a watermarked model.
+\paragraph{Language model watermarking} Besides the approaches by \citep{unbiased,kgw,stanford} introduced above, there are various methods building on similar ideas. \citet{semstamp, seminv, semamark} all apply variations of \citep{kgw} on semantic information, while \citet{learnability} distills a new model from the output of a watermarked model.
 Similarly, \citet{private} apply a Red-Green scheme using a learned classifier instead of hash functions.
-A range of works on multi-bit watermarking \citep{multibit1,multibit2} aim to not only watermark generated texts but encode additional information in the watermark itself.
+A range of works on multi-bit watermarking \citep{multibit1,multibit2} aim to not only watermark generated texts but encode additional information in the watermark.

 \paragraph{Attacks on language model watermarking} Attacks on LLM watermarks have so far been mainly investigated in terms of scrubbing \citep{ws, kgw, sadasivan} (i.e., removal of a watermark) and spoofing \citep{ws, sadasivan, learnability} (i.e., applying a watermark without knowing $\xi$).
 Notably, \citet{ws} showed that observing watermarked texts can facilitate both attacks on various distribution-modifying schemes, disproving common robustness assumptions \citep{kgw2}.
 However, using this and similar attacks as means of practical watermark detection is infeasible, as they generally offer no way to quantify the attack's success---in contrast, we aim to provide rigorous statements about scheme presence.
 Further, such attacks incur significantly higher query costs than necessary for detection (as our work demonstrates), and in some cases assume certain knowledge of the watermark parameters, a setting fundamentally at odds with our threat model of black-box watermark detection.